 This gregarious giant, literally and figuratively, was generous to a fault, always defending the underdog, while suffering terrible demons that lead to deep depression and multiple suicide attempts.
 Pat Conroy held nothing back, as his hundreds of hours of recordings include conversations with his psychiatrist, his weakness for alcohol, and so much more.

 All that said, all the legions who loved this literary icon will have a true understanding and appreciation of his work after reading My Exaggerated Life.

-THIS COPY (shown below) was signed by Katherine Clark on the title page at the store.
-It is a new, unread first edition opened only for signing.
+THIS COPY (shown below) was hand signed by Katherine Clark on the title page at the store.
+It is a new, unread first edition opened only for signing and comes with a certificate authenticating the signature.
 Published by The University of South Carolina Press in March, 2018.